• logo linkedin

 The Chimanimani project has four components: expanding understanding and protection of natural and cultural resources in the conservation area; strengthening the land rights of local communities; professionalising the honey industry and developing two other industries based on biodiversity products; and securing sustainable financing for the conservation area through a payment scheme for ecosystem services and a pilot site for biodiversity offsetting.

 The project has already made significant progress.
 As a step towards professionalising the honey industry, 81 bee-keeping “leaders” have received training and 405 hives.
 This initiative is increasing the capacity of communities to harness the region's natural resources sustainably.
 At the same time, 4 honey processing plants are currently under construction in the communities of Macoca, Zomba, Gotogoto and Tsetsera.
-These plants will play a key role in processing and marketing products from the hive, creating economic opportunities for local communities.
+These plants play a key role in processing and marketing products from the hive, creating economic opportunities for local communities.

 The project has also identified some new value chains.
 These include mushrooms, essential oil and tea made from the Lippia Javanica tree and conserves made from sugar plum and mobola plum.
 These developing industries are providing additional economic outlets and encouraging diversification of economic activities in the region.

-CMZ1157_Chimanimani © Denise Nicolau
+CMZ1157_Chimanimani © Xavier Debade

 By identifying new economic opportunities, the project is helping to improve living conditions for the inhabitants while also preserving the ecosystems unique to the region.
 Milagre Nuvunga, co-founder of the MICAIA Foundation, testifies to the impact of this innovative project:

-CMZ1157_Chimanimani © Denise Nicolau
+CMZ1157_Chimanimani © Sean Nazerali

 By developing long-term partnerships to manage the conservation area, the project is also helping to strengthen environmental civil society organisations in Mozambique.
 The honey industry developed in Chimanimani is one of the few in Africa to generate significant income for local communities, demonstrating the importance of harnessing local biodiversity in the socio-economic development of these communities.